This Is the World’s Most Livable City

 Once again, Vienna took the top spot in the Economist Intelligence Unit’s annual ranking.

 Vienna once again topped the Economist Intelligence Unit’s annual ranking of the world’s most livable cities.
-The city took the top spot in 2022, as well as in 2019 and 2018.
+The city took the top spot in 2023 and 2022, as well as in 2019 and 2018.

-The rest of the Economist Intelligence Unit’s top 10 is dominated by other Western European cities (Copenhagen, Zurich, and Geneva all ranked) and Australia (Melbourne and Sydney came in third and fourth, respectively).
-Canadian cities also fared well with Vancouver, Calgary, and Toronto all in the top 10.
+The rest of the Economist Intelligence Unit’s top 10 is dominated by other Western European cities (Copenhagen, Zurich, and Geneva all ranked) and Canada (Calgary and Vancouver came in fifth and seventh, respectively).

 1. Vienna, Austria